trebeljahr/trebeljahr.com/_booknotes/immune.md

 #### Chapter Summary:

-Neutrophils are "crazy" soldiers, killing friend and foe alike, thereby living only for a short period of time because otherwise the risk of them doing unnecessary harm is to high for the body to tolerate.
-Macrophages are the other type of immune cell introduced.
-Basically they eat dead cells and pathogens alike, but also communicate the status of an infection and clean up normal debris from cell apoptosis every day.
+Neutrophils are "crazy" soldiers, killing friend and foe alike, thereby living only for a short period because otherwise the risk of them doing unnecessary harm is too high for the body to tolerate.
+Macrophages are the other type of immune cell introduced.  they eat dead cells and pathogens alike, but also communicate the status of the infection and clean up normal debris from cell apoptosis every day.

 ### Chapter 9 - Inflammation: Playing with Fire